Acceptable Online Use Policy

 - Address (Street/ZIP): __________________________________________________________________

-- What specifically causes you to be concerned about this program or display?
+- What specifically causes you to be concerned about this program or display?____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________

 - Did you attend this event or view the exhibit in its entirety? o Yes o No

-- What do you think would be the result of a patron viewing this material or attending this program?
+- What do you think would be the result of a patron viewing this material or attending this program?____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________

 - Is there an age for which you would recommend this program? ________________________________

-- Are there any positive aspects to this program? _______________________________________________________________________________________
+- Are there any positive aspects to this program? ____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________

 - What would you say the theme or purpose of the program is?
-Did it meet that purpose in your opinion?
+Did it meet that purpose in your opinion? __________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________

-- Is there a program you would recommend in place of this material? _______________________________________________________________________________________
+- Is there a program you would recommend in place of this material? _______________________________________________________________________________________________________________________________________________________________________

-- What specific action would you recommend to library leadership? _______________________________________________________________________________________
+- What specific action would you recommend to library leadership? ____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________

 - Did the staff or Director of Library Services notify you of this form and offer a copy to you when you presented your concern?
 Yes ____ No ____